-The Parks, Recreation, and Doyle Community Center Board is comprised of 11 members, four of which are appointed by the Sturgis Foundation.
-The Board advises the city concerning policies and procedures for the development and maintenance of the city parks, recreation facilities, the Doyle Center, and recreation programming and events.
+The Doyle and Recreation Board is comprised of 11 members, four of which are appointed by the Sturgis Foundation.
+The Board advises the city concerning policies and procedures for the development and maintenance of the Doyle Center and recreation programming and events.